slawr/linux-cip-ci/README.md

 **Parameters**
 * TEST_TIMEOUT: Length of time in minutes to wait for test completion.
 If unset a default of 30 minutes is used.
+* SUBMIT_ONLY: Set to 'true' if you don't want to wait to see if submitted LAVA jobs complete.
+If this is not set a default of 'false' is used.

 ## Example Use
 The below `.gitlab-ci.yml` file shows how linux-cip-ci can be used.